 And I know it first-hand because this is the city I grew up in.
-In this post, I will tell you all about the best things to do and see in Katowice and hopefully, I will also encourage you to visit next time you are in Poland.
+In this post, I will tell you all about the best things to do in Katowice and hopefully, I will also encourage you to visit next time you are in Poland.

-About Katowice / Poland
+Interesting Facts About Katowice

-Katowice, a mining city located in the south of the country is the capital of Silesian voivodships.
-The region is known for the dense population and its industrial infrastructure.
+Katowice, a mining city located in the south of Poland is the capital of Silesian voivodships.
+The region is known for its dense population and its industrial infrastructure.
 Yet not everyone is aware that the area offers beautiful countryside, close proximity to mountains and lakes as well as heaps of cultural events.

 A combination of the complex history of the region, combined with a mixture of Communist-era and 19th-century architecture reveals a picture of Poland and its culture which is really worth digging into.